macho254/Community_Website/README.md

-  # 🌉 BitBridge Blog Platform
+# 🌉 BitBridge community website

-A simple, elegant blog platform built with **React + TailwindCSS** and powered by a minimal backend for persistence.
-It's part of the larger BitBridge ecosystem — a tech-financial community built for curious minds, builders, hustlers, and creators.
+A simple, elegant community website built with **React + TailwindCSS** and powered by a minimal backend.
+It's part of the larger BitBridge ecosystem — a tech-financial community built for curious minds, builders, entreprenuers, and creators.

 ---